-Companies which want to stay in compliance with the federal, state, and local lawscould greatly benefit from the roll off dumpster covers.
+Companies which want to stay in compliance with the federal or state laws could greatly benefit from the roll off dumpster covers.
 The use of such covers will greatly reduce disposal and liability costs while preserving the environment.

 Companies with waste container lids have to close them at the end of every business day or during working brakes.
 The containers without lids must use special covers or other methods to reduce pollution.
 In recent years, pollution from stormwater runoffs has caused serious environmental damage.
 The EPA often has to deal with such issues.
 The new regulations ensure waste containers will have proper protection against similar hazards.
 Any company which refuses to follow the new law will have to pay harsh fines.
 They range anywhere between $2,500 and $25,000 per day.